 4. Shred Documents

 Be careful what you throw away because sensitive information is sometimes retrieved from the trash.
 Shred anything and everything containing customer information when throwing it away.
-There are companies that will come and do your shredding for you to save time.
+There are agencies that will come and do your shredding for you to save time.

 5. Train Employees Thoroughly